🔼The name Serah in the Bible

 Had the men of Gilead not slain all those men of Ephraim, the Ephraim way might have become standard, and we might have had a completely different Bible now.

 But all this means that when we come across a hapax legomenon (that's a word of which only one written occurrence exists) that is spelled with either a שׁ, a שׂ or a ס, should always check to see if there might be a word spelled with any of the others, and that fits the context of the word we're trying to understand.
-And sure enough, the word שרח (serah) does not exists but the word סרח (sarah) does:
+And sure enough, the word שרח (serah) does not exist but the word סרח (sarah) does:

 Ergo, the name Serah means Unrestrained.
 NOBSE Study Bible Name List, we're happy to report, agrees and reads Abundance.